jandom/jandom/_posts/2020-07-30-deploy-create-react-app-aws-pulumi/post.md

   --acl public-read
 ```

-And with any luck, all of these should upload.
-Let's test how things are working by requesting index.html
+And with any luck, all of these files should upload to S3 with new cache-control headers.
+Let's verify how things are working by requesting index.html

 ```console
 $ curl http://my-bucket-f01e841.s3-eu-west-1.amazonaws.com/index.html -v